 What’s a Virtual Café?

 Picture writing or doing homework in a coffee shop!
 You start going to the café because you work better in the company of others.
 Your friends are there, doing their own work.
 You sit down and do yours.
 In these virtual cafés, there’s no coffee, but you work side by side in the Zoom room for two hours, with brief conversations at the beginning and end to see how everyone did.
-Each café has its own meeting time, its own personality, and its own crowd.
-A Writing Center consultant will be there--another student—so you can ask writing questions, if any arise.
-Check out our Virtual Cafés descriptions below!
+A GW Writing Center consultant will be there--another student—so you can ask writing questions, if any arise.
+Interested?
+Check below for more details!

 Hey graduate students—are you working on a thesis, a dissertation, or a major writing project due for a class at the end of the semester?
 The Grad Café is designed as a fixed writing time in your schedule that doubles as an accountability group.
 At the end of each Grad Café, you’ll announce your writing goals for the upcoming week--and report how you did the following week!
 It’s easier to make sustained progress when working in the company of other grad students!